 JPMorgan Mid Cap Value Institutional Fund.
 This investment seeks growth from capital appreciation through investing in equity securities of companies with market capitalizations between \$1 billion and \$20 billion at the time of purchase.
-The fund's investments are primarily in common stocks and real estate investment trusts (REITs).

 Vanguard Mid Cap Index Fund Admiral Shares.
 The investment seeks to track the performance of a benchmark index, the CRSP U.S. Mid Cap Index, which measures the investment return of mid-capitalization stocks.